binarytrails/ring-for-the-web/README.md

+# Introduction

+The mission is to adapt the Ring project for the web.
+The requirements specifies to only use the Ring-daemon which is the core of the Ring defined as the LibRing layer in the schema below.
+The results of this research are not only specific to the Ring project.
+In fact, anyone who is trying to adapt a C / C++ project for the web might find this interesting.
+</br></br>

 <img src="https://raw.githubusercontent.com/sevaivanov/ring-for-the-web/master/Resources/Images/ring-logo-text.png" height="60px">

 > Ring is a secure and distributed voice, video and chat communication platform that requires no centralized server and leaves the power of privacy in the hands of the user.